Respect the Rut

 What Is This Project?

 The Estes Valley and Rocky Mountain National Park (RMNP) are home to iconic elk, diverse wildlife, and dramatic seasonal changes.
-This project invites visitors, residents, and nature lovers to slow down, observe the land, and share what they see through a community-built phenology map.
+This project invites visitors, residents, and nature lovers of all ages and abilities to slow down, observe the land, reflect and share what they see using phenology, the study of seasonal patterns in plants and animals.

 Where elk are moving